MarcinGrzeszczak/Kricco/README.md

 # Kricco
-DHCP Server.
-The app is a DHCP server which assigns IP addresses to newly connected connections.
-It listenes on port 67, and when new device connects to the network, the app assigns IP to the newly connected device, so it can identify itself.
+The app is a DHCP server which assigns IP addresses to devices that try to access a network.
+It listenes on port 67, and when new device asks for an IP, the app serves it to the requesting device over DHCP protocol.

 # How to run
 Run below command to start server: